Team980/2018/README.md

 - ```gradlew idea``` (IntelliJ IDEA)
 - ```gradlew eclipse``` (Eclipse)

-IntelliJ IDEA has native support for Gradle.
-Eclipse users should install the [Buildship Gradle plugin for Eclipse](http://projects.eclipse.org/projects/tools.buildship), as the plugin does NOT come with the C++ distribution!
+IntelliJ IDEA and Eclipse both have native support for Gradle.

-Eclipse users should also DISABLE WPILib if they have it installed.

 ## Building and deploying your code
+- ```gradlew clean``` will clean your build directories
 - ```gradlew build``` will build your Robot Code
-- ```gradlew deploy``` will deploy your built code to the RoboRIO These tasks must be run in succession.
+- ```gradlew deploy``` will deploy your built code to the RoboRIO
+- These tasks must be run in succession.

-If you're lazy, just use this command: ```gradlew build deploy```
+If you're lazy, just use this command: ```gradlew clean build deploy```

 These tasks are also listed in the Gradle window in IntelliJ IDEA, or the Gradle Tasks window in Eclipse.
-You can even create run configurations to launch these tasks!
+You can even create run configurations to execute these tasks!

 ## Pushing to GitHub